heig-vd-dai-course/heig-vd-dai-course/12.02-practical-work-3-(1-of-5)/01-course-material/PRESENTATION.md

 ### Constraints (2/3)

 - The web application can only use the HTTP/HTTPS protocols.
-- The web application must use the Javalin dependency for the web application.
+- The web application must use the Javalin dependency to create the API.
 - The application must be slightly more complex and slightly different than the examples presented during the course (we emphasize the word _slightly_, no need to shoot for the moon).